Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 Boilerplate is great because it lets you get started right away.
 No setup, no fuss, just `npm install` and away we go.

-But you *will* have to change something eventually.
-When you do, understanding how the boilerplate you used is constructed will help.
-You don't have to know every detail about everything of course.
-That's what Google is for.
+But you *will* have to change something eventually, and when you do, you'll want to know what to look for.
+There's no need to know every detail about every config file, but you do have to know enough so that you can Google for help.

-To make future googling easier, we're now going to look at the core ingredients of the boilerplate we used.
-Other boilerplates, of which there are many, might include other bits and pieces but they're all going to have at least two:
+Let's take a deeper look at the config files to make future googling easier.
+We're relying on Dan Abramov's `react-transform-boilerplate`, but many others exist with different amounts of bells and whistles.
+I like Dan's because it's simple.

+All modern boilerplates are going to include at least two bits:

 * the webpack config
 * the dev server